 It was all great timing for Davis, a free agent in line for big-time riches following his Cy campaign.
 And the Kansas City Royals anted up—giving him a four-year deal worth $13 million.
 This was not reliever money; it was Rickey Henderson money, Jose Canseco money.

 But the Davis who showed up to Kansas City looked more like the unexceptional Davis of his early years.
 He blew one save opportunity after another and, by June, his ERA was locked in around 6.00.
 Royals fans voraciously booed Davis and threw whatever loose change they had at him to protest his huge payday.
 A shaken Davis emotionally recoiled within the clubhouse, feeling in no mood to be cheery with his teammates.
-One of them, Kevin Seitzer, told reporter Bob Nightengale: “We heard all about him and what a great pitcher he was and stuff.
+One of them, Kevin Seitzer, told the Los Angeles Times’ Bob Nightengale: “We heard all about him and what a great pitcher he was and stuff.
 And now we’re saying, ‘OK, where is he?
 Come on, where is he?’”